secretary-DFs/DF-Documents/althing_2013/motions_musings.md

 Regional Council do not help the DF Movement.
 Dissolving Regional Council will allow us to fund active volunteers to Things.
 A Districts rep to Committee will increase DFs district level support more cheaply, and effectively.

 (Louise Delmege)

+### Motion I (DF Library System Funding) ###

+This DF Althing approves the PFA submitted for the DF Library.

+Rationale: The PFA gives money to a member of DF Committee to develop a piece of software to manage the DF Library, and as such it cannot be approved by DF Committee itself.
+Hence a good option would be to have it approved by Althing.

+(Joe MacMahon)

 Musings
 -------